Xirax/EasyYTMP3/README.md

 ## Important Informations!!!
 - Remeber that youtube videos contains copyrights, use downloaded contents only for own, non-profitable purposes
+- .exe file is in /bin/debug/ytDownloader.exe and all you have to do is run it

 ## Known issues
 - File not downloading when "name same as youtube" option selected (Issue not found yet)